© Croydon Astronomical Society 2012 Croydon, Surrey, England. Charity Registered in England and Wales No. 251560

-The links above are good sources and those below may be additionally convenient.
+The links above are good sources and those below may also be useful.

 See the Moon phase at the top right of most of these webpages (you may have to click once or twice to confirm opening).

 There are numerous websites and other sources that give very good indications, of which this is just one example: